Copa São Paulo de Futebol Júnior: Titles by state

+Individual records

+Following is some of individual records of Copa São Paulo editions, year by year.

+Topscorers

+Player of the Tournament

+Following is the list with the award for best player in the competition:

+Winning managers

 Supercopa São Paulo de Futebol Júnior

 The Supercopa São Paulo de Futebol Júnior was a tournament organized by the São Paulo Football Federation bringing together 16 teams that until then had been champions and runners-up of the Copa São Paulo de Futebol Júnior and played by Brazilian under-20 football teams.

 It was held in 1994 and 1995.